vasimv/esp-sensors/README.md

 It isn't hard to add other sensors/devices to this firmware, you have to create module with few functions to control it and report its statuses through MQTT.
 Modules are defined in source files:

-Sonars - sonar.h/sonar.cpp
+* Sonars - sonar.h/sonar.cpp
-Movement detection - moveir.h/moveir.cpp
+* Movement detection - moveir.h/moveir.cpp
-Internal LED and button - internal.h/internal.cpp
+* Internal LED and button - internal.h/internal.cpp
-Sonoff basic and touch - switch.h/switch.cpp
+* Sonoff basic and touch - switch.h/switch.cpp
-Thermostat - thermostat.h/thermostat.cpp
+* Thermostat - thermostat.h/thermostat.cpp
-Dimmer - dimmer.h/dimmer.cpp
+* Dimmer - dimmer.h/dimmer.cpp
-DHT22 - weather.h/weather.cpp
+* DHT22 - weather.h/weather.cpp

+* void setup_*() functions do initialize hardware (pins and such)
+* void loop_*() functions do iterations at about every 10ms (can be delayed because other modules and stuff)
+* void refresh_*(boolean flagForce) functions will be called at every 200 ms (REFRESH_TIME in esp-sensors.h), only when connected to MQTT broker.
+Variable flagForce is set at every 2 seconds, modules will republish its values even if nothing changed
+* void pnp_*() functions will be called after connecting to broker, to publish Plug&play information about sensors
+* void subscribe_*() functions will be called at same time as pnp_* to subscribe to topics
+* boolean mqtt_*(char *topicCut, char *payload) will be called at incoming MQTT messages, should return true if found topic for the module